frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 NOTE: Details of the algorithm implied in **3110** and **3120** are not needed here.
 We can make Cypress tests to test that the user will be happy with the algorithm.

+NOTE: As part of the algorithm, Ladybug calculates a metadata field ``Path``.
+Its value is something like ``/Pipeline processXml[0]/SessionKey originalMessage[0]``.
+The names of the elements in the Frank configuration are used, and the path components are made unique with an index.
+This field is useful as debug information about matching checpoints.
+This field also provides a way to reference checkpoints.
+The ``Path`` of a checkpoint can be expressed in speech unlike the unique id.

 **3140:** Given is that I am comparing a failed test report (story **3100**).
 As a user, I want the option to copy text so that I can paste it elsewhere.
 This helps me to cooperate with my colleagues and it helps me to analyse rerun failures.

 **3200:** As a Frank developer I want the option to download reports and upload them later.
 This allows me to save reports if I do not trust the persistent storage provided by the Frank!Framework.
 It also allows me to remove tests from my test cases without losing the test permanently.